Ethan Ellenberg Literary Agency

 We are actively signing new clients every year and are open to writers from all stages of their career.

-Because of the large volume of email we receive we will not respond to your email unless interested.
+Because of the large volume of emails we receive we will not respond to your email unless interested.
 If you do not hear back from us after eight weeks from sending your submission, you can safely assume that we are not interested in that project.
 You may submit to us again if you have a new project you think might interest us, but please do not submit the same project to us multiple times, and please do not submit more than one project at a time or to multiple agents at the same time.

 We do not represent screenplays, poetry or short stories.

-How to submit:
+How to Submit

 All submissions should be sent electronically by email to agent@ethanellenberg.com.
-Please indicate which agent you are submitting to in the subject line along with your manuscripts title and genre.
+Please indicate which agent you are submitting to in the subject line along with your manuscript’s title and genre.

 All materials should be pasted into the body of the email.
 We will not open attachments.
 Please follow the below guidelines for what to include in your submission.